New and Highlighted Courses (Fall 2024)

 3 credits.

-This class is one of several topical courses in the Department of Asian Studies at the 2000-level that offer introductions to Chinese civilization.
-Students may take more than one of these introductory courses for credit.
+This class is one of several topical courses in the Department of Asian Studies that serve as introductory courses to important aspects or themes of Chinese civilization (ASIAN 2230, ASIAN 2231, ASIAN 2232, ASIAN 2233).
+The course assumes little or no background in the study of China.
+Students may take more than one of these different courses for credit.

 (General Education Rubric)